v-harrishe/azure-docs/articles/firewall/deploy-ps.md

 * Set up a test network environment
 * Deploy a firewall
 * Create a default route
-* Configure an application rule to allow access to www.google.com
+* Configure an application rule to allow access to www.qq.com
 * Configure a network rule to allow access to external DNS servers
 * Test the firewall

 If you prefer, you can complete this procedure using the [Azure portal](tutorial-firewall-deploy-portal.md).

-If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you begin.
+If you don't have an Azure subscription, create a [trial account](https://www.azure.cn/pricing/1rmb-trial-full/) before you begin.

 ## Prerequisites

 This procedure requires that you run PowerShell locally.
 You must have the Azure PowerShell module installed.
 Run `Get-Module -ListAvailable Az` to find the version.
-If you need to upgrade, see [Install Azure PowerShell module](/powershell/azure/install-Az-ps).
-After you verify the PowerShell version, run `Connect-AzAccount` to create a connection with Azure.
+If you need to upgrade, see [Install Azure PowerShell module](https://docs.microsoft.com/powershell/azure/install-Az-ps).
+After you verify the PowerShell version, run `Connect-AzAccount -Environment AzureChinaCloud` to create a connection with Azure.

 ## Set up the network